This post was last Updated on by Himanshu Tyagi to reflect the accuracy and up-to-date information on the page.

 Whether your kid uses an iPad, tablet, or any PC, let them play with it.
 If they want to get something done on their devices, don’t do it for them.
 You can guide them from behind to get those things done.

-The idea behind this exercise is to ensure that kids become familiar with their devices and learn technology on their own.
+This exercise ensures that kids become familiar with their devices and learn technology independently.

 6. Forget about computer science